acloudsecninja/emu-ia-645-course/Final/final_documentation.md

 #  Final

 - In this Final you will setup an openAI configuration API key https://platform.openai.com/login/ and use that key to connect this docker container to OPENAI API.

-- NOTE: You may need to switch to some dummy gmail accounts or create a new one to ensure you have credits as there a lot of limits to accessing OpenAI due to fraud and other security requirements. https://platform.openai.com/docs/guides/rate-limits
+You will not fully get it working unless you want to as it costs money to do.
+In this Final lab we will set it up where it should work minus the credit part portion as its not required to gain full credit.

 1. You will install a local install of Docker container with access to the OPENAI API which means you need to run the openai_install_script.sh